SimonGomezUniv/doc/td2_NODE.md

 **let’s do it server side !**

 # Some improvements
+- add CSS
+- split JS and CSS in dedicated page
-- store CSS and JS localy
+- store all CSS and JS localy
-- allow sead configuration
+- add an API to change the sead value
 - improve UI
   - color
   - form control
   - button
-- score
-  - localstorage
-  - cookie